 Grass and other debris may hardly seem like a critical repair issue for your small engine.
 Once it accumulates inbetween engine parts, it can cause some major issues like overheating, difficulty controlling engine speed, and even lead to temporary power loss or permanent engine damage.

 You should inspect the blower housing and muffler area for debris every time you use your lawn mower, snow blower or outdoor power equipment, as well as at the beginning of the season.
 When in storage, rodents will build nests in and around the engine.
 Conduct a more thorough cleaning at the end of each season or every 25 hours of use.
 Do this more often if operating in tall or wet grass.

-6. Remove any debris from governor linkages, including the pneumatic governor vane, if so equipped.
-Then, make certain linkages are moving freely, using a light solvent to loosen remaining dirt and debris.
+- Remove any debris from governor linkages, including the pneumatic governor vane, if so equipped.
+Then, make sure linkages are moving freely, using a light solvent to loosen remaining dirt and debris.

 Shop Related Maintenance Parts

 Learn how to properly and safely use, troubleshoot, and maintain your lawn mower, tractor, snow blower and other lawn and garden equipment.

 Learn about the latest products by Briggs & Stratton, step-by-step instructions on how to locate your lawn mower engine model number and more!